GL Communications Inc.

 Real-time/Remote and Offline Analysis

-Users can capture and analyze multi HDLC links in real-time and record all or filtered traffic into a trace file.
-The recorded trace file can then be analyzed offline and exported to ASCII file, or printed.
+Users can capture and analyze multi HDLC links using either real-time or remote analyzers, and record all or filtered traffic into a trace file.
+The recorded trace file can be used for offline analysis or exported to a comma-delimited file, or ASCII file.
 Real-time capturing requires user to specify timeslots, bit inversion, octet bit reversion, user/network side, FCS, and data transmission rate.
 Recorded trace file can be transmitted back on T1/E1 using the HDLC File Playback option.
 Sub channel and N x 56 hyper channel enables user to analyze data captured by fractional DS0 and DS1 link respectively.

 Filtering and Search